COVID-19 is a disease caused by the coronavirus SARS-CoV-2. It affects your lungs, airways and other organs.

 Coronaviruses are a large and diverse family of viruses that cause illnesses such as the common cold.
 Other recent diseases caused by coronaviruses include severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).

 SARS-CoV-2 was first recognised in China and likely originated in animals.
 It is still unclear how the virus came to infect humans.
 The disease spread to other countries, with the World Health Organization (WHO) declaring a pandemic on 11 March 2020.

 The virus has since undergone genetic mutations over time as it adapts to humans.
-Some of these mutations, such as the Delta variant, can spread more easily than the original virus and cause more severe disease.
+Some of these mutations can spread more easily than the original virus.

 Variants of COVID-19

 It is a natural process for viruses to change or mutate, which may produce variants.
 Variants are developing around the world.
 This tends to happen in places where the virus is out of control.

 WHO is tracking variants of concern and variants of interest.

 Variants of COVID-19 may affect how fast the virus spreads, or how sick people get from the virus.

 - Delta — first found in India